purpledevcat/purpledevcat.github.io/_posts/2018-2-12-reproducible-builds-in-java.md

 To build our jar file, Gradle began by creating `.class` files from our `.java` files by compiling them into Java bytecode.
 Then, these files were packaged together with some metadata to form a jar archive.
 This is quite a simple 2-step process, so with one more test, we can find out which part of the build is non-deterministic.

-Let's put aside Gradle and use the java compiler `javac` dirctly to compile a class, which we will checksum, recompile, and checksum again.
+Let's put aside Gradle and use the Java compiler `javac` dirctly to compile a class, which we will checksum, recompile, and checksum again.

 `> javac src/main/java/App.java`